inspircd/docs/docs/2/modules/sajoin.md

 ### Description

-This module adds the `/SAJOIN` command which allows server operators to force users to join one or more channnels.
+This module adds the `/SAJOIN` command which allows server operators to force users to join a channel.

 ### Configuration